-* Note that the FREE accounts have a limited access to IP blocking features.
+* Note that the FREE accounts have limited access to IP-blocking features.
 Once you have registered and confirmed your account, you can continue setting up your visitor tracker and visitor access control features.

 STEP 2 – Creating a Visitor Tracker code

-The “Visitor Tracker” code allows capturing your website visitors information and at the same time controlling your visitor’s permissions to access your website content when used together with a “Page Tracker” code.
+The “Visitor Tracker” code allows for capturing your website visitors’ information and at the same time controlling your visitor’s permissions to access your website content when used together with a “Page Tracker” code.
 If you already have installed and checked your Visitor Tracker code, you can jump to STEP 3.

-When the Visitor Tracker code installation has been confirmed and if you need a hidden icon tracking icon option, you an enable an invisible visitor tracking feature.
+When the Visitor Tracker code installation has been confirmed and if you need a hidden icon tracking icon option, you can enable an invisible visitor tracking feature.

 STEP 3 – Creating a Page Tracker code

-The Page Tracker code allows analyzing the data captured by the Visitor Tracker code and execute an IP blocking, IP user redirection and one way messaging rules.
+The Page Tracker code allows analyzing the data captured by the Visitor Tracker code and execute IP blocking, IP user redirection, and one-way messaging rules.
 The rules can be applied to a specific IP or a set of IPs that have a common denominator, such as the location, ISP provider, device type, etc.